-Free & Fair is creating a guaranteed secure, correct, resilient and publicly-verifiable voting system that comprehensively addresses on-site and remote voting on and before Election Day, as well as post-election tabulation and audits.
+Free & Fair is creating a guaranteed secure, correct, resilient and publicly-verifiable voting system that comprehensively addresses on-site voting on and before Election Day, as well as post-election tabulation and audits.
 We will deliver these results by leveraging decades of expertise in building national security critical systems for the Department of Defense and the intelligence community.

 We are releasing the system as open-source, making it available to jurisdictions and election officials around the U.S. for free.
 Our goal is to provide an alternative to the overly expensive proprietary systems that have been demonstrated to be unreliable, and to significantly reduce the cost of conducting elections.
 The proposed system will enhance public trust in election outcomes by producing publicly verifiable evidence about the correctness of the results in each election, which is unprecedented in any available system to date.
 The system will place special emphasis on accessibility and usability, aiming to increase voter access and participation in elections.

 Free & Fair is a spin-out of Galois, an Oregon company with 17 years of experience in producing deployable, trustworthy critical systems for the Department of Defense, intelligence community, NASA, NIST, Amazon, Department of Homeland Security, and others.
 Our expertise is in a field of computer science that employs formal mathematical methods that result in the creation of formally verified systems.
 Systems of this nature are exact in the way mathematical proofs are exact.
 This means that our techniques can prove the correctness of the system in a way that traditional software development cannot.